Saturday's Scottish Gossip

 Rangers are considering a move for 22-year-old Galatasaray playmaker Olimpiu Morutan as a replacement for Ianis Hagi if his Romania team-mate leaves Ibrox in January, according to reports in Turkey, with the Scottish champions keen on a deal similar to the one that brought Hagi to Glasgow - an initial six-month loan with an option to buy in the summer.
 (Glasgow Evening Times)

-Aberdeen are poised to renew their attempts to sign St Mirren midfielder Jamie McGrath - and they are keen to do a deal for the 25-year-old Republic of Ireland international in January.
+Aberdeen are poised to renew their attempt to sign St Mirren midfielder Jamie McGrath - and they are keen to do a deal for the 25-year-old Republic of Ireland international in January.
 (Daily Express)

 Newcastle United have decided to terminate 21-year-old English midfielder Matty Longstaff's season-long loan with Aberdeen because of his lack of game time.
 (Chronicle)